 Manual Data Entry Volume

-This is the single biggest time sink in the creditors function.
-Every invoice that arrives requires the clerk to manually key invoice number, date, supplier name, amounts, VAT, and GL codes into Sage Pastel or whatever accounting system the organisation uses.
+Every invoice requires the clerk to manually key invoice number, date, supplier name, amounts, VAT, and GL codes into Sage Pastel or the accounting system the organisation uses.
 Many invoices also require line-item capture, not just header fields.

 For a clerk processing 30 to 50 invoices per day, this translates to hours of repetitive keystrokes.
-At 100+ invoices daily, data entry alone can consume most of the working day, leaving little time for the verification and reconciliation work that actually protects the business from financial errors.
-The task is monotonous, which increases fatigue and reduces accuracy as the day progresses.
+At 100+ invoices daily, data entry can consume most of the working day, leaving less time for verification and reconciliation.

 Data Entry Errors and Their Cascading Effects

-Manual keying inevitably produces mistakes: transposed digits on invoice amounts, incorrect GL account codes, wrong VAT calculations, supplier names entered inconsistently.
-In isolation, each error seems minor.
-In practice, a single transposed digit on an invoice amount creates a reconciliation discrepancy that can take far longer to investigate than the original entry took to capture.
+Manual keying produces predictable mistakes: transposed digits, incorrect GL codes, wrong VAT calculations, and inconsistent supplier names.
+A single transposed digit on an invoice amount can create a reconciliation discrepancy that takes longer to investigate than the original entry took to capture.

-The downstream cost compounds quickly.
+The downstream cost compounds.
 An incorrect VAT amount flows through to your SARS VAT201 return.
-A wrong GL code distorts management accounts and may only surface during the audit.
-A misspelled or inconsistent supplier name makes it harder to pull accurate creditors age analysis reports.
-Every error caught during reconciliation is an error that must be traced back to its source, corrected, and re-verified.
+A wrong GL code distorts management accounts.
+An inconsistent supplier name makes creditors age analysis less reliable.
+Every error caught during reconciliation must be traced, corrected, and re-verified.

 Missing Documentation and Incomplete Three-Way Matches

 Invoices frequently arrive without a matching purchase order attached.
-The receiving department delays sending through the goods received voucher.
-A supplier sends an invoice for R12,400 against a PO that specified R11,800.
-Each of these scenarios breaks the three-way match and creates an exception that the creditors clerk must investigate.
+The receiving department may delay sending the GRV.
+A supplier may invoice R12,400 against a PO that specified R11,800.
+Each scenario breaks the three-way match and creates an exception.

-Exception handling is where time disappears.
-The clerk must contact the buyer to confirm whether the PO was raised, follow up with the warehouse for the missing GRV, or query the supplier about the price discrepancy.
-Each open item sits in a holding pattern, and the clerk must track which items are awaiting resolution while continuing to process new invoices.
-At scale, the number of open exceptions grows faster than the clerk can resolve them.
+The clerk must then contact the buyer, follow up with the warehouse, or query the supplier while still processing new invoices.
+At scale, open exceptions grow faster than the clerk can resolve them.

 Duplicate Invoices